Meng Ding Mao Feng

 Green Tea 2019

-Meng Ding Mao Feng’s fried chestnut and wild flower aroma makes it one of our favorite “every-day” green teas.
-Expect pure and crisp early-Spring flavors without the high price tag.
+Meng Ding Mao Feng’s fried chestnut and wildflower aroma makes it one of our favorite everyday green teas.
+Handpicked with one bud and two leaves for fullness and complexity, expect pure and crisp early-spring flavors without the high price tag.

 - Tea Origin